Lori Eldridge's Statement of Faith

 I spent most of my Christian years in ministry witnessing to those in cults, or those who have been lied to and confused by regular churches or false prophets.
 I also spent 7 years on different mailing lists witnessing to ex-Jehovah's Witnesses, Jews, athiests, etc.

 In the late 90's I set up a mailing list inhabited by some of the world's top Bible Code experts, called "Tcode" (Short for Torah Codes).
 I eventually came to the conclusion that the "codes" were not of God (they can also be found in the daily newspaper).
 See some of the negative bible codes we found like Satan is God, etc.

 One of my favorite pastimes has been to solve so-called contradictions in the Bible.
 I set up Endtime Prophets so I could compare what the scripture says with the teachings of false prophets and other false teachers leading the sheep astray, like False Prophet Kim Clement who claimed there would be two presidents in 2021, which I have disproved.

 My Church Background

 While at Calvary Chapel I took a caregiver class and became a certified "Stephen Minister" (one-on-one counselor for those going through a crisis).
-I was also trained to lead a support group for abused women, and was a worship leader with my guitar for small home Bible study groups for 8 years.
-I also made costumes and helped with Calvary Chapel's alternative to Halloween, the Hallelujah Party, and was the costumer for 2 Passion Plays, with about 30 characters each, while at Calvary Chapel.
+I was also trained to lead a support group for women, and was a worship leader with my guitar for small home Bible study groups for 8 years.
+Because I used to be a seamstress I also made costumes and helped with Calvary Chapel's alternative to Halloween, the Hallelujah Party, and was the costumer for 2 Passion Plays, with about 30 characters each, while at Calvary Chapel.

 Passion Play Actors